Have you ever had a meltdown?

 - Develop a forgiving mindset (for yourself and for your loved ones)

-Personally, I find that walking away from the ‘scene’ and just taking deep breaths as I walk does wonders.
+Personally, I find that walking away from the ‘scene’ for a few minutes and just taking deep breaths as I walk does wonders.

 Of course, humour works wonders too…

-How do you cope with your emotions when they run wild?
+How do you cope with your emotions when they run high?